publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/ptE/m__us_usc_t42_s1395mm.md

 >         “(A) the first day of the thirteenth month which begins after the date of the enactment of this Act \[Sept.
 3, 1982\], or

 >         “(B) the first day of the first month \[Feb.
-1, 1985\] after the month in which the Secretary of Health and Human Services notifies the Committee on Finance of the Senate and the Committees on Ways and Means and on Energy and Commerce of the House of Representatives that he is reasonably certain that the methodology to make appropriate adjustments (referred to in section 1876(a)(4) of the Social Security Act \[subsec. (a)(4) of this section\], as amended by this Act \[[Pub.
+1, 1985\] after the month in which the Secretary of Health and Human Services notifies the Committee on Finance of the Senate and the Committees on Ways and Means and on Energy and Commerce of the House of Representatives that he is reasonably certain that the methodology to make appropriate adjustments (referred to in section 1876(a)(4) of the Social Security Act \[[42 U.S.C.
+1395mm(a)(4)][/us/usc/t42/s1395mm/a/4]\], as amended by this Act \[[Pub.
 L. 97–248][/us/pl/97/248]\]) has been developed and can be implemented to assure actuarial equivalence in the estimation of adjusted average per capita costs under that section,

 >         whichever is later.”